 - Immersive.
 Designers should strive to create the feeling that users are in an experience.
 For example, if you develop a history app, make history come alive for students.

 - Easy to use.
-Eliminate the need to have special skills to interact with a VR app.
+Eliminate the need to have special skills to interact with a VR 3D design app.